Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Screenshot 2026-03-16 9.54.10

-At this point, the Claude Desktop installation is complete.
+This completes the Claude Desktop installation.
 However, you cannot use Claude Code (the "Code" tab) with the free plan.
-In the next step, we'll subscribe to a paid plan.
+The next step is to subscribe to a paid plan.

-To use Claude Code, you need to subscribe to a paid plan.
+To use Claude Code, you need to join a paid plan.
 The free plan only allows chat functionality, and the "Code" tab is not displayed.

 Since "Which plan should I choose?" is likely the first hurdle, I'll explain how to choose from a non-engineer's perspective.
-This is based on information as of today, so please check Claude's official page for the latest information.
+This information is current as of today, so please check Claude's official page for the latest information.

-Free $0 ❌ Not available Those who just want to try the chat
+Free $0 ❌ Not available Those who just want to try chat

-Pro $20 ✅ Available Start here if you want to try it out
+Pro $20 ✅ Available Start here if you want to try it first

-Max 5x $100 ✅ Available Those who use it heavily on a daily basis
+Max 5x $100 ✅ Available Those who use it intensively daily

-Team (Premium seat) $150/person~ ✅ Available For high-frequency organizational use
+Team (Premium seat) $150/person~ ✅ Available Organizations with high-frequency usage

 Recommendation for non-engineers: Start with the Pro plan ($20/month).

 The reason is simple: you won't know how much usage you need until you try it.
-If Pro isn't enough, you can upgrade to Max, and if you want to implement it across your organization, you can switch to the Team plan.
+If Pro isn't enough, you can upgrade to Max, and if you're implementing it across an organization, you can switch to the Team plan.
 There's no need to start with a higher-tier plan.

-💡 Understanding usage limits: Claude's paid plans have "usage limits."
+💡 About usage limits: Claude's paid plans have "usage limits."
 When you reach the limit, you temporarily can't use it, but it resets after some time.
-In my experience, the Pro plan is sufficient for general sales tasks.
+In my experience, the Pro plan is sufficient for general sales work.
 If you find yourself "hitting the limits often," consider Max at that point.
-You can check your usage from Settings -> Usage in Claude Desktop.
+You can check your usage from the Claude Desktop settings -> Usage page.

 Screenshot 2026-03-16 9.56.13

-1. Open Claude Desktop app or claude.ai in your browser
+1. Open the Claude Desktop app or claude.ai in a browser

 2. Select a plan from the settings screen

-In the Claude Desktop app, you can access this from the screen below.
+In the Claude Desktop app, you can navigate from this screen.

 Screenshot 2026-03-16 9.59.43